Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "It was a crew decision, Ray.
 We came up here together."

 She sighed and nodded.
-She wanted to blame herself anyway, wanted to imagine that if she’d just shot a little straighter, picked her targets a little better… But she knew how that conversation would go.
+She wanted to blame herself anyway, wanted to imagine that if she’d just shot a little straighter, picked her targets a little better...
+But she knew how that conversation would go.
 Spears would try and talk her out of it, but she needed to feel guilty.
 Somehow, she could feel in her belly that if she didn’t allow herself to feel responsible for Berry’s death she’d never be able to heal from it.

 Assuming she lived long enough to get the chance.

 Holly gave her hand a squeeze, then winced and touched her dressing, which sent another stab of guilt through Ray’s soul.
 She’d seen Conley’s expression when he tended that wound: He thought it was fatal.
-Another of her friends to feel guilty over… except Holly had come to mean more to her over the years than mere friendship.
-Whenever she imagined survival, escape and somehow getting out of Hell… she’d always imagined it in the form of getting Holly home.
-If she died… Ray doubted she’d have a purpose any longer.
+Another of her friends to feel guilty over... except Holly had come to mean more to her over the years than mere friendship.
+Whenever she imagined survival, escape and somehow getting out of Hell... she’d always imagined it in the form of getting Holly home.
+If she died...
+Ray doubted she’d have a purpose any longer.

 Which meant they needed a plan, and they needed to put it into action *now.*